svjan5/kg-reeval/Readme.md

 - Compatible with TensorFlow 1.x, PyTorch 1.x, and Python 3.x.
 - Dependencies can be installed using `requirements.txt`.

+### Usage:

+* Codes for different models are included in their respective directories.

 ### Citation:
 Please cite the following paper if you use this code in your work.